 Our sustainability strategy positions our business to create long-term value by focusing on issues that matter most to our stakeholders.
 Presented as infographics, the case studies below explain how Stockland is meeting the challenges of climate change, community liveability, excellence in sustainable development, and equitable workplaces.

 Since 2006, we have halved the carbon emissions intensity of our Retail, Office and Business Parks portfolio, and are on track to exceed our target 60 per cent reduction by 2025.
+We have also committed to net zero emissions by 2030 across our Logistics portfolio, Retirement Living operations, and corporate head offices.
 Our emissions reductions are a result of our strategic focus on energy efficiency and renewable energy – a focus that has also resulted in financial savings for us and our tenants.

 This infographic provides more information on our emissions reduction initiatives.